Husbands, being truthful to your wife is important for the health of your marriage — but there are just some things that are best left unsaid!

-In addition to the questions expressed in the video, to maintain marital bliss, husbands need to thoughtfully avert expressing the following:
+In addition to the questions expressed in the video, to maintain marital bliss, you’d better avert expressing the following too:

 #1.
 You shouldn’t say, “Have you put on weight?”

-Sadly, in an era of skinny models, airbrushed photos and negative body obsession, appearance related insecurities are common in women.
+Sadly, in an era of skinny models, airbrushed photos and negative body obsession, appearance related insecurities are common in women (and men of course).

-Remember, your primary role as a husband is to affirm your wife’s sense of worth and help increase her confidence.
+Remember, one of your primary responsibilities as a husband, is to affirm your wife’s sense of worth and help increase her confidence.

 Making insensitive remarks about her weight, or other aspects of her physical appearance, won’t help.